rajneesh069/DSA-CPP/README.md

 ### Prefix sum technique of Precomputation

 1. Example 1: Prefix sum on 1D arrays
+- Use 1-based indexing the questions of prefix sum
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;